 The accuracy of the Real Time Clock depends on the frequency of the quartz crystal that is used as the time base for the RTC.
 Since the resonant frequency of a crystal is temperature dependent, the RTC performance will also be dependent upon temperature.
 The frequency deviation of the crystal is a function of the turnover temperature of the crystal from the crystal's nominal frequency.
 For example, a ~20ppm frequency deviation translates into an accuracy of ~1 minute per month.
-These parameters are available from the crystal compensation networks to adjust load capacitance to tune oscillator frequency from -94ppm to +140ppm.
+These parameters are available from the crystal manufacturer.
+The ISL1220 provides on-chip crystal compensation networks to adjust load capacitance to tune oscillator frequency from -94ppm to +140ppm.
 For more detailed information see the Application Section.